-To trial a green manure mix that is suitable for over-winter use in a garden setting.
-A standard rye and vetch mix was compared with a 'Gardeners' mix' that contains a mixture of 5 species: vetch, forage pea, phacelia, linseed and crimson clover.
+The aim was to trial a green manure mix that is suitable for over-winter use in a garden setting and can be incorporated using no dig methods.
+A standard rye and vetch mix was compared with a 'Gardener's' mix' that contains a mixture of 5 species: vetch, forage pea, phacelia, linseed and crimson clover.